cb-repo/POWER_LED/README.md

 ## FEATURES
 - Flush-mount design provides a secure mounting for high-impact environments
 - Internal mounting protects the module from external impacts
-- Small form factor and low profile design allows the LED to be tucked into tighter areas that simmilar products
+- Small form factor and low profile design allow the LED to be tucked into tighter areas that simmilar products
-- Single red LED chosen its visibility when contrast against the majority of environments
+- Red LED colour chosen its visibility when contrast to the majority of environments
 - Special thin PCB used to reduce weight
-- Multiple supply options to optimise the light production given common input voltages
+- Multiple supply voltage options

 ## SPECIFICATIONS
 - **Dimensions:** 14.0x7.5x1.3 mm